About

 Graduate Student Researcher | Ultra Precision Controls Laboratory, University of Washington (Dec.
 2021 – Jun.
 2022)

-• Wrote an obstacle avoidance algorithm that uses 2D LiDAR point cloud to maintain multi-robot formation during navigation
+• Wrote an obstacle avoidance algorithm that uses a 2D LiDAR point cloud to maintain multi-robot formation during navigation

 • Worked on A* search and CUDA-based Depth Estimation using Stereovision that is 57X faster than the serial version

-• Implemented Feedback Linearization based trajectory planning for non-linear models using self-made control tuning UI
+• Implemented Feedback Linearization-based trajectory planning for non-linear models using self-made control tuning UI

 Research & Development, Graduate Trainee Engineer | Bajaj Auto Ltd., Pune, India (Jan.
 2021 – Jul.
 2021)